-Bullying often involves and imbalance of power between the perpetrator and the victim.
+Bullying often involves an imbalance of power between the perpetrator and the victim.
 This imbalance of power is commonly associated with age difference but can derive from intellectual imbalance, physical attributes, access to economic and other resources, or by having the access to the support of a group, or the capacity to socially isolate.

-Bullying can happen in the classroom, in common areas within the college and off-site, and can be carried out by an individual or a group.
+Bullying can happen in the classroom, in common areas within the college, in the common spaces for boarders and their boarding accommodation and off-site and can be carried out by an individual or a group.
 It is important to recognise that bullying may be an appropriate description of actions at all levels: student/student; student/staff member; staff member/student; staff/staff.